Sophie Chevigny: Early life

-Entertainment life
+Career

-Studying in Paris with the dancer Jean-Antoine Favre, Chevigny achieved early recognition at the Théâtre de l'Ambigu-Comique before being called to the Académie Royale de Musique (now Paris Opéra) for her debut on 23 February 1790.
-Going by the stage name Mlle Chevigny, she became one of the principal dancers of the Royal Academy.
-Within two years, she was promoted to the rank, a position she shared for a long period with Madame Gardel, and later with the dancer Clotilde Mafleuroy.
+Studying in Paris with the dancer Jean-Antoine Favre, Chevigny achieved early recognition at the Théâtre de l'Ambigu-Comique before being called to the Académie Royale de Musique (now Paris Opera) for her debut on 23 February 1790.
+Going by the stage name Mlle Chevigny, she was within two years promoted to one of the principal dancers of the Royal Academy, a position she shared for a long period with Madame Gardel, and later with the dancer Clotilde Mafleuroy.
 She performed for the first time as a mime in Maximilien Gardel's Premier Navigateur in 1791.
-Mlle Chevigny was selected by Louis Milon, the Academy's assistant ballet-master, for a role in the ballet Les Noces de Gamache in 1801.
+Chevigny was selected by Louis Milon, the Academy's assistant ballet-master, for a role in the ballet Les Noces de Gamache in 1801.

 An illness interrupted her career, and after a short-lived retirement in 1804, public reaction brought her back in 1806.
-Mlle Chevigny's portrayal of Eurycleia, Ulysses' nurse, in Le Retour d'Ulysse by Louis Milon, which premiered on 27 February 1807, was a great success.
-In 1810, Mlle Chevigny was cast in Persée et Andromède by Pierre Gardel as Cassiopeia.
-The role of Octavia in Antoine et Cléopâtre brought Mlle Chevigny great success.
+Chevigny's portrayal of Eurycleia, Ulysses' nurse, in Le Retour d'Ulysse by Louis Milon, which premiered on 27 February 1807, was a great success.
+In 1810, Chevigny was cast in Persée et Andromède by Pierre Gardel as Cassiopeia.
+The role of Octavia in Antoine et Cléopâtre brought Chevigny great success.
 The ballet, featuring music by Rodolphe Kreutzer, had its first performance on 8 March 1808.
 She performed in Gardel's 1812 ballet L'enfant prodigue as the Prodigal Son's mother.

-Throughout her twenty-five-year career at the Opera, she successfully created numerous roles in pantomime ballets performed at the theater, including Le jugement de Paris, Oenone, Figaro, Suzanne, Telemachus, Eucharis, Hero and Leandre, Venus, The Marriage of Gamache, Quitterie, Lucas and Laurette, Nicole, The Loves of Antoinette and Cleo, Shepherd, and Octavie, each earning her widespread acclaim.
-Mlle Chevigny chose to retire permanently from the theater in 1815.
+Throughout her twenty-five-year career at the opera, she successfully created numerous roles in pantomime ballets performed at the theater, including Le jugement de Paris, Oenone, Figaro, Suzanne, Telemachus, Eucharis, Hero and Leandre, Venus, The Marriage of Gamache, Quitterie, Lucas and Laurette, Nicole, The Loves of Antoinette and Cleo, Shepherd, and Octavie, each earning her widespread acclaim.
+Chevigny chose to retire permanently from the theatre in 1815.
 On 15 February 1815, she sent a letter to the Minister for the Maison du Roi, applying for a retirement pension.
 She had settled into retirement in Paris, and was listed on the pension roll of the Opéra de Paris.